ChromRec: Self-Assembly of Nucleosomes Driven by Directional Recognition

 To demonstrate the model’s capabilities, we deliberately select challenges that demand higher-order, geometry-constrained recognition.
-We simulate de novo self-assembly of the histone octamer from individual histone subunits initialized as randomized, non-native mixtures, at single- and multi-octamer levels.
-Then, we simulate a complete nucleosome with different random seed needed for Brownian dynamics.
-These benchmarks require native stoichiometry, mutually consistent orientations, and directional protein–DNA contacts – behaviors that conventional physics-based, ultra-coarse-grained models struggle to realize.
-Together they serve as stringent stress tests, demonstrating that off-center potentials at protein-bead resolution can encode atomistic recognition logic.
+We simulate (i) de novo self-assembly of the histone octamer from individual histone subunits initialized as randomized, non-native mixtures, and (ii) recognition of the histone octamer by a double-stranded DNA.
+These benchmarks require native stoichiometry, mutually consistent orientations, and directional protein-DNA contacts -- behaviors that conventional physics-based, ultra-coarse-grained models struggle to realize.
+Together they serve as stringent stress tests, demonstrating that \textit{recognition} potentials at protein-bead resolution can encode atomistic recognition logic.
 Establishing this capability lays the methodological foundation toward chromosome-scale simulations within the same framework.